 For sales tax purposes, the most likely art forms will be visual arts and crafts.

-The focus of the law relates to fine arts, and specifically states that the exemption does not apply to any piece or performance “created or executed for industry oriented, commercial or related production.”
+The focus of the law relates to fine arts only.
+The law specifically states, the exemption does not apply to any piece or performance “created or executed for industry oriented, commercial or related production.”
 So, fine art photography would qualify.
 Commercial photography (for example, wedding photography or photographs taken as part of a commercial assignment) would not qualify.

 Works of art are permanent objects, not items designed or intended as a consumable.
 While we thoroughly respect the artistic intent and effort that goes into making candles or soaps, these items are not tax exempt.